 - API support for advanced tag features, including all features of the EPCglobal Class-1 Generation-2 UHF RFID Air Interface Specification (commonly called Gen2).
-This specification includes changes to the ALE API and the ALE schema and WSDL. - Extensions to the standard ALE API, such as extra boundaries and Gen2 read support. - ALEPC extensions for tag writing and advanced Gen2 support - Reliable messaging using JMS(store and forward) or Web Services (WS-Reliable Messaging) - Out-of-the-box RFID workflow samples - Support of the standard Java or J2EE programming model for workflows - RFID JMX support for workflow retrieval of edge and device telemetry data - An RFID tag simulator for testing and development
+This specification includes changes to the ALE API and the ALE schema and WSDL. - Extensions to the standard ALE API, such as extra boundaries and Gen2 read support. - ALEPC extensions for tag writing and advanced Gen2 support - Reliable messaging using JMS or Web Services (WS-Reliable Messaging) - Out-of-the-box RFID workflow samples - Support of the standard Java or J2EE programming model for workflows - An RFID tag simulator for testing and development